learn-co-curriculum/dsc-one-sample-z-test-lab/README.md

 ## Objectives
 You will be able to:
-* Understand and explain use cases for a one-sample z-test
+* Understand and explain use cases for a one-sample $z$-test
 * Set up null and alternative hypotheses
-* Calculate z-statistic using z-tables and CDF functions
+* Calculate $z$-statistic using $z$-tables and CDF functions
 * Calculate and interpret p-value for significance of results

 ## Exercise 1
-A fast food chain claims that the mean time to order food at their restaurants is 60 seconds, with a standard deviation of 30 seconds.
+A fast-food chain claims that the mean time to order food at their restaurants is 60 seconds, with a standard deviation of 30 seconds.
 You decide to put this claim to the test and go to one of the restaurants to observe actual waiting times.
 You take a sample of 36 customers and find that the mean order time was 75 seconds.
-Does this finding prove enough evidence to contradict the fast food chain's claim of fast service?
+Does this finding provide enough evidence to contradict the fast food chain's claim of fast service?

 Follow the 5 steps shown in previous lesson and use $\alpha$ = 0.05.